wp-plugins/simple-fields/readme.txt

 == Changelog ==

+= 0.2.9 =
+- Fixed a JavaScript error when using the gallery function
+- Fixed a warning when using simple_fields_get_post_value() on a post with no post

 = 0.2.8 =
 - fixed errors when trying to fetch saved values for a post with no post_connector selected